Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 <h1 align="center">Guidelines for Developing</h1>

 Chains must only be deployed with one CCM contract to implement cross-chain features.
 For normal running, all the business logic contracts have to interconnect with the CCM contract via the interfaces offered by the CCM contract.
 See the following for a detailed description or reference to the complete code of the CCM contract.
-> [!Note|style:flat|label:Notice]
-> To implement cross-chain features, you need to ensure that the cross-chain methods in your business logic contracts have authorized CCM of Poly.

 ### Step1.
 Mapping asset

-In addition to verifying the existence of transactions through the CCM contract, the business logic contract needs to ensure the accuracy of the asset relationship in the transaction.
-Therefore, the business contract should maintain both the **asset mapping** and **business logic contract mapping**.
+The business contract should maintain both the **asset mapping** and **business logic contract mapping**.
-Asset hash is mapped from the source chain to the target chain, and target chain ID is mapped to the business logic contract address on the target chain.
+With the chain ID mapped to the business logic contract address on the target chain, asset hash is mapped from the source chain to the target chain.

 #### Example: